webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 * <code>/srv/private/pillar/accounts/staging_oauth.sls</code>
 * <code>/srv/pillar/infra/staging.sls</code>

+'''Tip''' if you are in "production" level, just look at the files with '''production''' instead.

-The rule of thum is that what’s in '''/srv/pillar''' MUST have NO private.
-All private data is stored in '''/srv/private''' and have its own separate repository that only trusted people should have access.
+The rule of thumb is that what’s in '''/srv/pillar''' MUST have nothing private as its publicly visible on GitHub @@TODO set pillars github repo.

+All private data is stored in '''/srv/private''' and have its own separate Git repository that only trusted people should have access.

 Here are a few situations where you have to update contents in one of those files:

+=== Infra pillar ===

+The configurations in '''/srv/pillar/infra/''' are mostly about what’s the current IP address to use for a given use.
+Each configuration file (in '''/srv/salt/code/files''') gets the exact IP it need from there.

 * Adding/Removing a VM with the '''memcached''' role
 * Adding/Removing a VM with the '''sessions''' role
 * Adding/Removing a VM with the '''redis''' role